 - Collaborating in real time.
 Enabling cross-functional collaboration across contract manufacturing partners, component suppliers, design partners, and in-house teams to communicate in real time, anytime and anywhere.

 - Automating approval processes.
 Providing online approvals that send automated notifications and allows everyone to review AND approve changes and redlines electronically.
 This eliminates the issues of a request sitting on someone’s desk or in someone’s inbox.

 - Increasing visibility and traceability.
 Protecting your product intellectual property (IP) through secure, role-based access to guarantee users only see what they need to see.

 - Reducing latest-revision confusion.
 Eliminating concerns with product information accuracy by ensuring your teams are always able to view and access the latest revision.

 - Ensuring the use of compliant parts.
 Integrating with content providers like SiliconExpert or Octopart allows you to access their comprehensive online component databases to find and source parts that comply with RoHS, REACH, conflict minerals, and other environmental standards.

 Getting new products to market can be challenging and subject to many common pitfalls.
 Establishing a solid, unified plan for NPI will help you meet cost, quality, and scheduling goals—while eliminating costly mistakes that can lead to small issues or larger product launch failures.
-Having a great NPD foundation like PLM will ensure your entire team can drive NPI success and boost sales, customer satisfaction, and ultimately revenue growth.
-So, ask yourself whether your systems have flaws or result in confusion that can lead to delays.
+Having a great NPD foundation like a PLM system will ensure your entire team can drive NPI success and boost sales, customer satisfaction, and ultimately revenue growth.
+Ask yourself whether your systems have flaws or result in confusion that can lead to delays.
 If so, we invite you to learn more about best practices for NPI and NPD success.